 Dana asked: How do I remove cigarette smell from dresser drawers?
 I purchased this used dresser, and smelly, cigarette clothes must have been stored in the drawers.
 I have tried using dryer sheets in each drawer, but that has not worked.
 Please help!

 When cigarette smell gets absorbed by wooden furniture, it can take some time to remove it completely.
 The processes are simple and can safely be repeated until the odor is removed.
+These methods are safe for most types of wood, however it is always best to test a cleaning solution on a small hidden area first.

 You Will Need: